eecharlie/macos-menubar-wireguard/README.md

 - Sit in your menubar
 - Indicate if tunnels are enabled
 - Bring tunnel up/down via one click
-- ~~Fail miserably when brew/wg-quick is not installed or permissions on files are incorrect~~

 # Installation

-- Follow the instruction to install WireGuard for macOS: https://www.wireguard.com/install/
-- Create a tunnel configuration file (eg: `/usr/local/etc/wireguard/utun1.conf`)
-- Download this App from [Releases](https://github.com/aequitas/macos-menubar-wireguard/releases)
+- Download this App from [Releases](https://github.com/eecharlie/macos-menubar-wireguard/releases)
+- Open the .dmg and
+- run Mullvad-Setup to install WireGuard and configure with your Mullvad account, _or_
+- run Setup to _just_ install WireGuard dependencies, then
-- Open the .dmg and copy the Application to where you like (eg: '/Applications')
+- copy the Application to where you like (eg: '/Applications')
-- The next bit is needed because I don't have a Apple Developer account to properly sign the binary.
-If you don't like it consider building and signing the application yourself.
 - Start the App and get a dialog indicating the app is not signed
 - Go to: Preferences->Security & Privacy->General and click "Open Anyway"

 # Building & Testing